kosaraju3333/portal-app/README.md

 - This is a simple signup system involves users registering on a platform by providing their details, which are then stored in a Postgres database
 User Signup Process
   1. User Input: The user fills out a signup form with details such as:
-      - **a.
-Name
+      - Name
-      - **b.
-Email
+      - Email
-      - **c.
-Password
+      - Password
   2. Validation:
-      a.
-Check if required fields are filled.
+      - Check if required fields are filled.
-      b.
-Validate email format and ensure its unique.
+      - Validate email format and ensure its unique.
-      c.
-Ensure password meets
+      - Ensure password meets

   3. Database Entry:
-      a.
-Store the user’s data in the database.
+      - Store the user’s data in the database.
   4. Login & Authentication:
-      a.
-Once verified, users can log in using their credentials.
+      - Once verified, users can log in using their credentials.

 - Deployed a Node.js application and PostgreSQL database on a private AWS EKS cluster, using separate Kubernetes namespaces for logical isolation
 - Node.js App Namespace: